Risk-Averse Traversal of Graphs with Stochastic and Correlated Edge Costs for Safe Global Planetary Mobility: CVaR-Optimal AND-OR Search

 Our approach is detailed in \Cref{alg:cvar-aostar-main}.
-The AO tree's root corresponds to the augmented initial state of the agent (an OR node at vertex $v_0$, with initial information set $\mI_0$ and a running cost of 0).
-Since this is a leaf node, a cumulative cost estimate to the goal vertex is computed with an admissible heuristic\footnote{In this work, this admissible heuristic function is the smallest possible path cost to the goal vertex, assuming all yet unobserved stochastic edges have a low-cost traversability status (L).} function and stored as the first (and initially, only) element in the set of all possible cumulative traverse costs $\Omega_C$.
-At the beginning, this value becomes $s^*$, which is the item in $\Omega_C$ associated with the best partial policy (i.e., the one with the lowest CVaR) found so far.

-Similar to AO*, the core of the algorithm consists of three steps: node selection, node expansion, and cost backpropagation (including a best partial policy update).
-At first, a non-terminal leaf node of the best partial policy is expanded into its successor nodes according to the CVaR-CTP dynamics (\Cref{alg:cvar-aostar-main:fen}).
-The best-case cumulative costs through the newly-created leaf nodes, denoted with $f$, are estimated with the cost-to-come function $g$ at the corresponding state (trivially encoded in the search tree) and the same admissible cost-to-go heuristic function $h$ mentioned earlier.
-For reasons explained next, we identify which of these $f$ values do not have duplicates already included in $\Omega_C$ and refer to them as $\Omega_{\text{new}}$.
+The AO tree's root OR node corresponds to the initial state $x_0=(v_0,\mI_0)$.
+Since this is a frontier node, a total cost estimate to the goal vertex is computed with an admissible heuristic\footnote{In this work, this admissible heuristic function is the smallest possible path cost to the goal vertex, assuming all yet unobserved stochastic edges have a low-cost traversability status (L).} function $h$ and stored as the first (and initially only) element in the set of all possible total traverse costs $\mC^\Pi$.
+At the beginning, this value is trivially defined as the optimal shift $s^*$.
+During search, $s^*$ represents the running minimizer of \Cref{eq:opt_mod}.
+The corresponding best partial policy, $\pi^*$, minimizes $w(n_0,s^*)$ as detailed in \Cref{eq:inner_exp}.
+Similar to AO*, the core of the algorithm consists of three steps: node selection, node expansion, and cost backpropagation.
+At first, a non-terminal frontier node of the best partial policy tree is expanded into its successor nodes according to the CVaR-CTP dynamics (\Cref{alg:cvar-aostar-main:fen}).
+The total cost estimates assigned to the newly-created nodes, denoted with $f$, is the sum of their cost-to-come $g$ (cost of all actions taken from the start node of the corresponding process trajectory, easily obtained by a search tree lookup) and a their admissible heuristic cost-to-go, which is again calculated with function $h$.
+For reasons explained next, we identify which of these $f$-values are not yet included in $\mC^\Pi$ and temporarily store them in set $\mC^\Pi_{\text{new}}$.
+The functions ${w(n,s) \; \forall s \in \mC^\Pi}$ at these frontier nodes are evaluated in preparation of backpropagation.